sahilkmishra/UMass-Library-Exhibit/frontend/README.md

-`The Jarre was walled with mirrors, each panel framed in red neon.`
+> The Jarre was walled with mirrors, each panel framed in red neon.

 This is the frontend written in [REDACTED] that visualizes the data

-##But Saaaahiiiil, why aren't you using reactangular2.0js??
+## But Saaaahiiiil, why aren't you using reactangular2.0js??
+Simply put its overkill.
+Given some real restrictions on this project has made code optimization really important.